firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "I'm very much afraid that we are going to need to move again.
 Don't worry though, I am certain that our next accommodations will be just as nice as these.
 Go on, go pack.
 You know how to."

 The boy nodded, already so used to fleeing in his short life that it was just one more unpleasant thing.
 Strangers came out of the night, his uncle was reasonable in his old-man way, and they moved again.
-He turned to me, and try as I might, I couldn't sort warlord from noodle-maker, uncle from grand prince.
+He turned to me and, try as I might, I couldn't sort warlord from noodle-maker, uncle from grand prince.
 At some point, his ladle had been replaced with a cleaver that I knew would be wickedly sharp.
 After all, you need as sharp a cleaver to cut noodles as you do to split heads.

 "And whose side are you and your friends on, Northern miss?" he asked.
 I sighed, feeling strangely ashamed.